Posts Tagged ‘Alternate History’

 Henry gratefully put his hand on the man’s shoulder and said, “Thank you for helping my sister, and, and for everything.”

-The two embraced, then Fred pulled away and shook George’s hand before saying “You two take care now.” and left the father and son to themselves.
+The two embraced, then Roger pulled away and shook George’s hand before saying, “You two take care now.” and left the father and son to themselves.
 Henry turned to his son and fell into his arms.
 George held his sobbing father while looking down at the grave.

 There was a time when George would have reveled in the story of Ed Gein.
 At one time, had he the opportunity, he would have ripped this tombstone right out of the ground and sold it for notoriety and fame, but here it lay, perfectly intact.
 It’s smooth stone reflecting the sunlight.
 Only a few people in the whole world ever knew of what the corpse that lay beneath had done in life.